Mattie McGrath: Comments on COVID-19 and criticism

 McGrath has attracted criticism from various politicians and from the Auschwitz Museum for his comments on COVID-19 and perceived sensationalist remarks by drawing comparisons between life in Nazi Germany and COVID-19 restrictions in Ireland.
 McGrath has referred to the pandemic as a "scamdemic" and has opposed public health lockdowns, declaring that "this wouldn't happen under Hitler".

 McGrath has said that he will not be receiving a COVID-19 vaccine.
 When asked if he had received a COVID-19 vaccination, McGrath refused to answer, replying "My body, my choice" and comparing the vaccine regime to "1930s Nazi Germany".

 On 28 April 2021, during the COVID-19 pandemic, McGrath said in the Dáil that COVID restrictions were returning to “Nazi Hitler's time”.
 Taoiseach Micheál Martin called the remarks “contemptible and disgraceful” and asked McGrath to withdraw them but McGrath refused.
 McGrath also accused the Taoiseach of making an "apartheid" decision by not allowing indoor dining, for which the Taoiseach accused him of holding a Trumpian view in denying the existence of the pandemic.

 In July 2021, McGrath compared the concept of digital COVID-19 certificates to Germany during Nazi times, and the practice of giving badges to concentration camp prisoners during the Holocaust, stating "Is that what we have come to now.
 Are we back to 1933 in Germany?
-We’ll be all tagged in the yellow and the mark of the beast will be on us".
+We'll be all tagged in the yellow and the mark of the beast will be on us".
 McGrath was criticised by the Auschwitz Museum for these remarks, with the museum inviting him to read about the Holocaust and describing his remarks as "a sad symptom of moral and intellectual decline".
 McGrath was also criticised by Social Democrats TD Jennifer Whitmore for his comments.
-After McGrath doubled down and told the Irish Examiner reporter Aoife Moore "There is huge correlations, it’s exactly the same if you want to study it, exactly the same" when asked to make a comment, the paper called McGrath an "Intolerable idiot".
+McGrath doubled down and told the Irish Examiner reporter Aoife Moore "There are huge correlations, it's exactly the same if you want to study it, exactly the same"; an editorial in the paper called McGrath an "Intolerable idiot".

 McGrath compared the extension of COVID emergency powers to apartheid on the 5 October 2021.
-He was criticised by Simon Coveney and Paul Murphy, with Murphy calling the remarks "non-acceptable".
+He was criticised by Foreign Affairs Minister Simon Coveney TD and Paul Murphy TD, with Murphy calling the remarks "non-acceptable".

 Comments on Tony Holohan

-In October 2020, McGrath made comments at a media briefing, asking where Ireland's Chief Medical Officer Tony Holohan "had been in the last few months", during which Holohan had been caring for his wife Emer, who had terminal cancer and was receiving pallative care.
+In October 2020, McGrath made comments at a media briefing, asking where Ireland's Chief Medical Officer Tony Holohan "had been in the last few months", during which Holohan had been caring for his wife Emer, who had terminal cancer and was receiving palliative care.
 McGrath's remarks were branded as "shameful" by Fine Gael's Ciarán Cannon, who demanded he withdraw and apologise for his remarks.
 McGrath withdrew these remarks and offered his apologies for them.